xinwenfu/tst-dht-lab--pcb-2/README.md

 ## Install USB to UART Bridge Driver (Optional)
 By default, you do not need to do anything within the host OS.
-<-- However, The hardest part is to make USB to UART Bridge driver of the IoT kit work so that we can communciate with the ESP32 chip on the IoT kit. -->

 1. **Note**: Don’t start the Ubuntu VM yet.